 Ugg, this boss is annoying.
 He constantly hits you with his flame sword and always boosts your damage.
 Not to mention his minuscule boss arena that only takes one roll to get to the opposite side.
 Also, just trying to get to him through Iron Keep can be a nightmare.
 When you get to this boss, kick him in the butt for me.

 Interesting Fact – The Smelter Demon is a mass of iron that has been given a soul.
 When the Old Iron King acquired the power to grant life to heaps of iron, he molded a great array of metallic automatons.

 10. Smelter Demon (Iron Passage)

-The Demon in the Iron Passage is the exact same thing as the regular Smelter Demon, but the color is blue.
-He can jump into the air and do an AoE attack that can damage you immensely.
-Thankfully, the boss arena is a little bit bigger, but that does not make it an easier fight.
+The Demon in the Iron Passage is the same as the regular Smelter Demon, but the color is blue.
+He can jump into the air and make an AoE attack that can damage you immensely.
+Thankfully, the boss arena is a little bigger, but that does not make it an easier fight.
 Be thankful that you can get hits in when you can.
 Make sure you try to get your timing perfect.

-Interesting Fact – Since the Old Iron Crown DLC does not seem to be set prior to the main events of Dark Souls 2, it is more likely that the two Smelter Demons are contemporaries.
+Interesting Fact – Since the Old Iron Crown DLC does not seem to be set before the main events of Dark Souls 2, it is more likely that the two Smelter Demons are contemporaries.

 9. Aava, the King’s Pet

-Finally, a DLC boss that actually lives up to its name.
+Finally, a DLC boss lives up to its name.
 This boss is a very difficult one because it is a snow tiger that has magic.
-It shoots icicles at the player and the boss arena is covered in snow.
-The best thing for a player to do is to get a good shield because it will attack fast and it is good to have some good defense.
+It shoots icicles at the player, and the boss arena is covered in snow.
+The best thing for a player is to get a good shield because it will attack fast, and it is good to have some good defense.

 Interesting Fact – Aava appears to be a saber-tooth tiger.
 It was one of the seven beasts who served the Ivory King.
 It was the guardianship of the King’s beloved child of Dark.